-- 5.1 The section 42A report addressed 134 separate submissions points and 117 further submissions points on Stage 2 of the PDP.
+- 5.1 The section 42A report addressed eight separate submission points and 11 further submissions points on Stage 2 the PDP.
 The section 42A author analysed these and made a recommendation for each submission to be accepted or rejected by us, along with some changes to the PDP text and planning maps.
-The author also made additional comments in their closing remarks. - 5.2 Given the sheer volume of submissions, we do not attempt to address every submission point individually and instead focus on them thematically by reference to the key changes sought by submitters.
+The author made additional comments in their closing remarks. - 5.2 We do not attempt to address every submission point individually and instead focus on them thematically by reference to the key changes sought by submitters.